FrostTusk/pay-attention/README.md

 # pay-attention
-The custom G.I.N.G.E.R. moods used on Malibu Point
+The custom G.I.N.G.E.R. attention scripts used on Malibu Point